Rail at center of Quebec town tragedy and heart of its recovery

 Despite deep anger at the management of the railway operator - Montreal, Maine and Atlantic Railway - over the accident, the town's residents say they want the railroad to remain but with better regulation and a ban on transporting oil and gas through the center of their own town.

-"For industry yes, but for the oil and gas transport, I don't think so," Rejean Champagne, a resident of a condo in the evacuation zone, said when asked if the railway should reopen.
+"For industry yes, but for the oil and gas transport, I don't think so," Rejean Champagne, a resident of a condo in Lac-Megantic's evacuation zone, said when asked if the railway should reopen.

 Ghislain Bolduc, who represents Lac-Megantic in predominantly French-speaking Quebec's provincial assembly, said the town's economy was inextricably tied to the railway.